 - Developing relationships with and overseeing outreach initiatives with local Indigenous communities

 - In conjunction with the ED, staff and volunteers, researching and evaluating community needs for artsPlace programming

 - In conjunction with the ED, developing and maintaining health and Safety standards for the facility and all arts-based programming in compliance with Alberta Occupational Health and Safety regulations

 Human resource Management

-- Recruiting, training, supervising and evaluating course instructors, program-based casual staffing and volunteers
+- Recruiting, contracting, training, supervising and evaluating course instructors, program-based casual staffing and volunteers

 - Developing, evaluating, and maintaining program-based volunteer opportunities and committees

 - Being an effective team leader for program instructors and volunteers

 - Maintaining and developing instructor manuals and other documentation

 - In conjunction with the Executive Director, creating and administering detailed program plans and budgets